Chess has its reasons, of which Reason is well aware

 The Enlightenment was mostly concerned with reason, and the role of chess within the Enlightenment was mostly about how to think, not what to think and certainly not what, or how, to feel.
 The game of chess is a perfect magnet for people who wish to approach problems through the principles of reason and tolerance.

 Gallegos concludes that applying reason to life outside of chess is always going to be hard work, just as chess itself is hard work.
-“We need only whisper the name of, arguably, our game‘s greatest player, , to be confronted with the most egregious example of a person who failed to bridge the gap between reason in chess, and reason in life.”.
+“We need only whisper the name of, arguably, our game‘s greatest player, Bobby Fischer , to be confronted with the most egregious example of a person who failed to bridge the gap between reason in chess, and reason in life.”.

 And here are the chess games for this week.
-Disillusioned as I was by Fischer’s dereliction of duty to his millions of fans, by refusing to defend his title, one cannot deny that, as well as being the worst world champion, Fischer was by far the best challenger. , when, pre-Queen’s Gambit, chess fever last swept the planet, shows the ridiculous ease with which Fischer could dominate the world’ s finest.
+Disillusioned as I was by Fischer’s dereliction of duty to his millions of fans, by refusing to defend his title, one cannot deny that, as well as being the worst world champion, Fischer was by far the best challenger.
+A game from 1972 , when, pre-Queen’s Gambit, chess fever last swept the planet, shows the ridiculous ease with which Fischer could dominate the world’ s finest.

 Raymond Keene’s latest book “Fifty Shades of Ray: Chess in the year of the Coronavirus”, containing some of his best pieces from TheArticle, is now available from